dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/blazor/webassembly.md

 ## Host configuration values

-Blazor apps that use the [client-side hosting model](xref:blazor/hosting-models#client-side) can accept the following host configuration values as command-line arguments at runtime in the development environment.
+[Blazor WebAssembly apps](xref:blazor/hosting-models#blazor-webassembly) can accept the following host configuration values as command-line arguments at runtime in the development environment.

 ### Content Root